accepton/accepton-apple/README.md

 [![Platform](https://img.shields.io/badge/Platforms-ios%20%7C%20osx%20%7C%20watchos%20%7C%20tvos-ff69b4.svg)](https://developer.apple.com)

 ## What is this?
-*accepton-apple* is a swift library for processing payments through the [AcceptOn](http://accepton.com) API which elegantly unifies many payment providers including [PayPal](http://paypal.com), [Stripe](http://stripe.com), and **ApplePay** to one transparent backend that aggregates all this information into one API.
+*accepton-apple* is a swift library for processing payments through the [AcceptOn](http://accepton.com) API which elegantly unifies your many payment provider accounts (keyword: **your accounts**), including [PayPal](http://paypal.com), [Stripe](http://stripe.com), and **ApplePay** to one transparent backend that aggregates all this information into one API.
 This library provides you with powerful flexibility and ease-of-use by offering both beautiful pre-made payment views and access to the well-engineered low-level primitives for those wanting to have tighter integration into their applications.

 <a href='https://www.dropbox.com/s/3k0psggc1cvtipl/App%20Preview%20%28With%20Titles%29.mp4?dl=0'>
 <div style='text-align: center'>